nikfrank/israel-vote-puppeteer/README.md

 # counting votes in Israel

+Thomas Jefferson - more widely known for being on the two dollar bill - invented the vote counting system for proportional representation we use in Israel.
+Unjustly, Europeans call the method "the D'Hondt method", probably because they don't have two dollar bills there.
+In this meetup, we will scrape vote total numbers from an Israeli government website and use those totals to calculate seat apportionments according to Jefferson's method.

+This meetup is the result of the website in question not doing such math live during vote counting, and having had my friends ask me to do the math in my head repeatedly.
+Generally during elections, I'm in no condition to do that much math - so I made my friends watch me live code the original version of this program while we waited for the numbers to change.

 ## automation for bechirot website

-We want to know the number of seats that the votes numbers posted live on https://votes24.bechirot.gov.il/
+We want to know the number of seats that the votes numbers posted live on https://votes25.bechirot.gov.il/

-(during the election the mandates are not calculated on the website - only after - the next one should go up 10/31/22 at https://votes25.bechirot.gov.il/ )
+(during the election the mandates are not calculated on the website - only after - the next one should go up whenever at https://votes26.bechirot.gov.il/ )

 let's use puppeteer to scrape the vote totals from the existing site and calculate mandates on the fly!

+### project setup

 `cd ~/code`